LandSandBoat/server/docs/task-journal/2026-03-16-self-hosted-ci-runners.md

 - Bound `.github/workflows/cxi_minimal_alpine_image.yml` to the explicit ARC scale-set label `calamityxi-game-server-runners`.
 - Confirmed the runner-set fix for the observed Buildx failure is changing the scale set from ARC `kubernetes` mode to ARC `dind` mode.
 - Added manual-only `.github/workflows/cxi_minimal_alpine_image_buildkit_experiment.yml` so daemonless BuildKit can be tested on the same self-hosted runner label before changing runner mode again.
+- Patched the BuildKit experiment workflow to download `buildctl-daemonless.sh` from the matching BuildKit git tag instead of assuming it exists in the release tarball.

 ## Risks